Simon Wolstencroft: Later career

 In 1996, Wolstencroft had a daughter, Emily Wolstencroft.
 After this, he went on to reunite with Stone Roses singer Ian Brown, performing and co-writing on his Golden Greats album in 1999.
 He toured with Sheffield-based electronica outfit, I-Monster, followed by a stint with Jez Kerr of A Certain Ratio in the Family Bizarre before joining ex 808 State player Darren Partington's band, Big Unit.
 Wolstencroft made a guest appearance on drums for I, Ludicrous at the Polyfest festival and recorded an album playing drums for One Manc Banned.

-In 2016, Wolstencroft recorded a session for Neville Staple on the 'Take Out The War' track with Juliette Ashby and worked with producer Mike Bennett on Stemz and a reworking of some early Freak Party recordings which incorporated Angie Brown on vocals and Craig Gannon on additional guitar.
-In the same year he made his acting debut in a video for the Tim Burgess & Peter Gordon song "Say" directed by Wolstencroft's nephew, Nico Mirallegro.
+In 2016, Wolstencroft recorded a session for Neville Staple on the "Take Out The War" track with Juliette Ashby and worked with producer Mike Bennett on Stemz and a reworking of some early Freak Party recordings which incorporated Angie Brown on vocals and Craig Gannon on additional guitar.
+In the same year, he made his acting debut in a video for the Tim Burgess & Peter Gordon song "Say" directed by Wolstencroft's nephew, Nico Mirallegro.

-Wolstencroft started a new band the G-O-D with long-time friend Chris Bridgett (Dub Sex) in 2015.
-They released an EP 'Grafters Ov Denton' in 2017.
+Wolstencroft started a new band, the G-O-D, with long-time friend Chris Bridgett (Dub Sex) in 2015.
+They released an EP, Grafters Ov Denton, in 2017.
+Wolstencroft joined House of All in January 2023 along with ex-Fall members Martin Bramah, Steve and Paul Hanley, and Pete Greenway.
+It was announced they would release an eponymously named album in May 2023.